Part 3 of 4

 - Nightmares, which bring with them an inability to move or cry out, usually indicate the wrong diet.
 To end the nightmarish dreams, change your diet.

-- Dreams that are unchanged through the years indicate the dreamer’s resistance to change.
+- Dreams unchanged through the years indicate the dreamer’s resistance to change.

 - Dreams of ill health can be either literal or symbolic warnings.